lamhq/tech-notes/pages/devops/aws/networking/cloudfront/access-control.md

 ## Geo Restrictions

-Blacklists and whitelists can be used for geography, you can only use one at a time.
+Blacklists and whitelists can be used for geography (you can only use one at a time):
+- Allow your users to access your content only if they're in one of the countries on a whitelist of approved countries.
+- Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.

 There are two options available for geo-restriction (geo-blocking):